praetorian-inc/noseyparker/crates/vectorscan-sys/README.md

 This crate builds a vendored copy of Vectorscan from source.

 ## Prerequisites
-To build this crate, you need CMake.
+To build this crate, you need CMake and Boost >= 1.57.
 Additionally, if you build with the `gen` feature enabled, you will need Clang installed so that `bindgen` can produce the raw Rust bindings to Vectorscan.

 This has been tested on x86_64 Linux and Intel and ARM macOS.